buchi-labortechnik-ag/openinterface_rotavapor/README.md

 - Using a pump, a heating bath, etc. in a system other than a rotavapor.

+## Hardware support
+### BUCHI R-300
+BUCHI's Rotavapor R-300 line is a modular system.
+All current generation subdevices are supported but a [Interface I-300pro](https://www.buchi.com/en/products/laboratory-evaporation/interface-i-300-pro) with VacuBox is always required.

+### BUCHI R-220
+The R-220pro is currently not supported.
+If a R-220pro is detected, the OpenInterface is disabled on the I-300pro.

 ## Getting started

 ### Wiring and IP configuration